FAA Paperwork Medical Denials Delayed ‘Indefinitely’

 Key Takeaways:

-• The FAA has indefinitely postponed a controversial policy that would have automatically converted incompletely documented medical deferrals into denials.
+• A controversial FAA policy, which would have converted incompletely documented medical deferrals into automatic denials, has been indefinitely postponed.

-• The policy, initially planned for January 1 and then March 1, faced significant opposition from various General Aviation (GA) groups.
+• The policy, originally set for January 1 and then March 1, faced widespread opposition from General Aviation (GA) groups concerned about negative consequences for pilots.

 See a mistake?
 Contact us.